MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/advanced/msal-logging-java.md

 This article shows how to enable MSAL4J logging using the logback framework in a spring boot web application.
 You can refer to the [code sample](https://github.com/Azure-Samples/ms-identity-java-webapp/tree/master/msal-java-webapp-sample) for reference.

-1. To implement logging, include the `logback` package in the *pom.xml* file.
+1. To implement logging, include the `logback` package in *pom.xml*.

     ```xml
     <dependency>